Hincmar: Archbishop of Reims (845)

 Archbishop Ebbo had been deposed in 835 at the synod of Thionville (Diedenhofen) for having broken his oath of fidelity to the emperor Louis, whom he had deserted to join the party of Lothair.
 After the death of Louis, Ebbo succeeded in regaining possession of his see for some years (840-844), but in 844 Pope Sergius II confirmed his deposition.
 In 845 Hincmar obtained through the king's support the archbishopric of Reims, and this choice was confirmed at the Synod of Beauvais (April 845).
 He was consecrated archbishop on 3 May 845; in 847 Pope Leo IV sent him the pallium.

 One of the first cares of the new prelate was the restitution to his metropolitan see of the domains that had been alienated under Ebbo and given as benefices to laymen.
 From the beginning of his episcopate Hincmar was in constant conflict with the clerks who had been ordained by Ebbo during his reappearance.
 These clerks, whose ordination was regarded as invalid by Hincmar and his adherents, were condemned in 853 at the Council of Soissons, and the decisions of that council were confirmed in 855 by Pope Benedict III.
 This conflict, however, bred an antagonism of which Hincmar was later to feel the effects.

 During the next thirty years the archbishop of Reims played a very prominent part in church and state.
 His authoritative and energetic will inspired, and in great measure directed, the policy of the West Frankish kingdom until his death.
+When Louis the German invaded the kingdom in 858, Hincmar played a decisive role in marshalling the West Frankish bishops again the invasion, holding an episcopal council at Quierzy that issued a letter criticising Louis, which contributed to Louis' withdrawal.

 As a participant in government and court ceremony and an aggressive advocate of ecclesiastical privilege, Hincmar took an active part in all the great political and religious affairs of his time, and was especially energetic in defending and extending the rights of the church and of the metropolitans in general, and of his own metropolitan of the church of Reims in particular.
 In the resulting conflicts, in which his personal interest was in question, he displayed great activity and a wide knowledge of canon law, but was not so scrupulous that he would not resort to disingenuous interpretation of texts.